-LISTEN I spoke to Helene Young as she signed copies of Safe Harbour at the Cairns launch at the North Queensland Aero Club.
+I spoke with Helene Young as she signed copies of Safe Harbour at its Cairns launch at the North Queensland Aero Club.

 More about Helene at http://www.heleneyoung.com/